The Undertaker: Retirement and Hall of Fame (2020–2022)

-Sporadic Appearances (2023-present)
+Sporadic appearances and backstage roles (2023–present)

 On January 23, 2023, The Undertaker made an appearance at the Monday Night Raw 30th Anniversary special, Raw is XXX.
 He appeared under his American Badass gimmick, confronting LA Knight and seemingly giving his approval to Bray Wyatt.
+On October 10, 2023, The Undertaker made his first appearance on WWE NXT chokeslamming Bron Breakker.